Milkitic/KeyASIO.Net/README.md

 | SkinFolder                              | The skin folder when `RealtimeMode` is true.                                                                                                                                 |
 | VolumeEnabled                           | Software volume control.
 Disable for extremely low latency when `RealtimeMode` is false                                                                                      |
 | Volume                                  | Configured device volume.                                                                                                                                                    |
+## FAQs

+#### How to change skins?
+Please change it in configuration file.

+#### It has bugs please help!
+If you're sure it's a bug and have steps to reproduce, please open issue.
+For any other questions please reply in the forum page or Github's disscusion page.

 ## Todo
 - [ ] Ignore volumes.